Global Market Comments

 Not a day goes by when someone doesn’t ask me about what to do about Apple (AAPL).

-After all, it is the world largest company.
+After all, it is the world's largest publicly-traded company at a $2.1 trillion market capitalization.
 It is the planet’s most widely owned stock.
 Almost everyone uses their products in some form or another.

 Today, some 200 Apple employees subscribe to the Diary of a Mad Hedge Fund Trader looking to diversify their substantial holdings.
 Many own Apple stock with an adjusted cost basis of under $5.
 Suffice it to say, they all drive really nice Priuses.